dmbarbour/wikilon/docs/AboutAO.md

 Developers are encouraged to further limit themselves to relatively short words that have convenient embeddings in URLs, natural language documentation, [editable views](EditingAO.md), and so on.

+## AO Development

+AO development consists of dictionary construction, sharing, and maintenance.

+Working with bytecode and dictionary patches directly is painful.
+Humans will work instead through [editable views](EditingAO.md) of AO, which may be provided through an intermediate service - e.g. a web service, or potentially a [filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter (to leverage emacs, vim, or whatever).
+This is essentially a [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) pattern with the AO dictionary as our storage layer.

+The Awelon project [application model](ApplicationModel.md) is oriented around software agents (bots) working together with humans in development of AO dictionaries.
+Named dictionaries form the natural unit of scalability and security.
+We can model databases, work orders, and publish-subscribe patterns as a basis for real-time systems with real-world effects.
+Curated dictionaries seed transparently persistent applications and rich communicating systems.

+See documents on editable views and the application model for details.

 ## AO Representation

 A dictionary is an association of words to definitions, and there are many merely adequate ways of representing such a thing.
 But I want a variety of related features: history and versioning, lightweight forks, simple merge, structure sharing, efficient communication, distribution, and compaction.
 Additionally, AO must preserve ABC's properties of being weakly human readable and writeable with a text editor.
 To achieve these features, AO has received some careful attention to representation.